COVID-19 Preparedness Plan

-Social distancing of at least six feet will be implemented and maintained between workers and visitors in the workplace.
+Social distancing is recommended between workers and visitors in the workplace whenever possible.

 Worker hygiene and source controls

 Basic infection prevention measures are being implemented at our workplaces at all times.
 Workers are instructed to wash their hands for at least 20 seconds with soap and water frequently throughout the day, but especially at the beginning and end of their shift, prior to any mealtimes and after using the restroom.
-All visitors to the workplace are required to wash or sanitize their hands prior to or immediately upon entering the facility.
 Hand-sanitizer dispensers (that use sanitizers of greater than 60 percent alcohol) are at entrances and locations in the workplace so they can be used for hand hygiene in place of soap and water, as long as hands are not visibly soiled.